 By Emma Caldwell from Emma Jane Explores

-To access the village, it is best to set up base in Rotterdam and then take a water bus to the site of Kinderdijk.
-Ticket packages can be purchased including the water transport, so it is a good idea to book online in advance to take advantage of the package.
+To access the village, it is best to set up a base in Rotterdam and then take a water bus to the site of Kinderdijk.
+Ticket packages can be purchased, including the water transport, so booking online in advance is a good idea to take advantage of the package.
+If you are in Amsterdam, you can book a small tour here.

 Famous landmarks Netherlands – other regions